Real Twistings are 2-Line Bundles: Introduction

 \section{Introduction}

-Over the last few decades, twisted K-theory has attracted considerable interest, much of it driven by applications in theoretical physics, e.g. \cite{witten4,Bouwknegt2000,kapustin1,Maldacena2001DBraneIA,Diaconescu2000ADO,Freeda}.
-Twisted cohomology theories in general can be approached via homotopy-theoretic methods, and twisted K-theory has additionally elegant operator-algebraic descriptions, e.g. \cite{Kasparov1979TheKI,Rosenberg1989}.
-However, when one wishes to make close contact with physical models, differential-geometric realizations of the twistings and the twisted K-theory classes become indispensable.
+Over the last few decades, twisted K-theory has attracted considerable interest, much of it driven by applications in theoretical physics, e.g., \cite{Bouwknegt2000,Diaconescu2000ADO,Freeda,kapustin1,Maldacena2001DBraneIA,witten4}.
+Twisted cohomology theories in general can be approached via homotopy-theoretic methods, and twisted K-theory has additionally elegant operator-algebraic descriptions, e.g., \cite{Kasparov1979TheKI,Rosenberg1989}.
+However, when one wishes to make close contact with physical models, differential-geometric realizations of the twistings and the twisted K-theory classes become very useful.

-It is well known that twistings are often easier to describe geometrically than the corresponding twisted K-theory classes, which can be difficult to treat in a strictly finite-dimensional, smooth framework.
-The focus of this article lies in differential-geometric models for the twistings, and, more specifically, on their typical low-degree part located in
+It is well known that twistings are often easier to describe geometrically than the corresponding twisted K-theory classes, which can be difficult to treat in a~strictly finite-dimensional, smooth framework.
+The focus of this article lies in differential-geometric models for the twistings, and, more specifically, on their typical low-degree part located in the \v{C}ech cohomology groups

 Here, the first factor represents the $\Z_2$-grading of twisted K-theory (for $\mathrm{KO}$-theory it would have values in $\Z_8$).
 We remark at this point that we work without hermitian structures, which makes no difference on the cohomological level since $ \check\h^2(X,\sheaf{\C^{\times}})\cong \check\h^2(X,\sheaf{\U(1)})\cong \h^3(X,\Z)$.